-Following a difficult period in his personal life, including two unsuccessful marriages, Miller traveled to Paris, France in hopes of fulfilling his dream of being a writer.
-Although he had little money, he spent the next ten years (1930 to 1940) writing some of his most well-known early works.
+Following a difficult period in his personal life, including two unsuccessful marriages, Miller traveled to Paris, France, in hopes of fulfilling his dream of being a writer.
+Although he had little money, he spent the next 10 years (1930-40) writing some of his most well-known early works.
 He was financially supported at that time by French novelist Anais Nin, with whom Miller allegedly had an affair.

 In 1934, Miller composed Tropic of Cancer, a semi-autobiographical account of his experiences in Paris.
-He followed with Tropic of Capricorn in 1936.
+Its prequel, Tropic of Capricorn, was published in 1939.
 Due to their explicit sexual passages, both books were banned in the United States for nearly three decades.
-The publicity, however, helped bring Miller to fame, and the books became best-sellers.
-His later novels include Black Spring (1936), The Colossus of Maroussi (1941) and Henry and June (1990), all of which are based on his own personal experiences.
+The publicity, however, helped bring Miller to fame, and the books became best sellers.
+Other works from this period include the novel Black Spring (1936) and the travelogue The Colossus of Maroussi (1941).

 In 1940, Miller returned to America, settling on California's Pacific Coast.
 During that time, he offered comedic and often critical views of the United States in The Air-Conditioned Nightmare (1945), Remember to Remember (1947) and Big Sur and the Oranges of Hieronymus Bosch (1958).
 His trilogy, The Rosy Crucifixion (1965), chronicled the struggles of an American writer trying to find success.
 Frequently shocking and offending critics, Miller's freedom of language and his ability to convey an honest truth opened the way for the "Beat Generation."